Tulunids: Expansion into the Levant

 The caliph then appointed Muhammad ibn Ali ibn Yahya as his successor and charged him with governing the frontier regions.
 However, he was also assassinated after inciting a revolt among the followers of Sima al-Tawil, the Turkic commander who held sway over the frontier regions.
-Consequently, the Turkish officer Arthur ibn Uluq Tarkhan was appointed as his successor.
+Consequently, the Turkic officer Arthur ibn Uluq Tarkhan was appointed as his successor.
 However, he became preoccupied with indulgences and thus proved to be an inexperienced and incompetent ruler.
 He was unable to manage the resources effectively, which resulted in a delay in provisions for the inhabitants of Fort Lu'lu'a.
 This ultimately led to the fort's fall into Byzantine hands, as the inhabitants were unable to withstand the attacks.
 The caliph was disappointed by this failure and saw it prudent to return control of the region to Ahmad ibn Tulun.

 This decision had considerable ramifications, as it became apparent to the local populace that solely Ahmad ibn Tulun was capable of safeguarding the frontier regions and spearheading the jihad against the Byzantines.
 At this time, the governor of Syria, Amajur, died, and his son Ali was appointed as his successor despite his youth.
 This, in conjunction with al-Muwaffaq's mounting challenges due to the persisting Zanj Rebellion, which significantly depleted his military strength, presented Ibn Tulun with a chance to gain control of Syria and integrate it into his Egyptian domain.
 He declined to acknowledge the legitimacy of Ali ibn Amajur's authority and conveyed his sympathies for the demise of his father in a missive.
 Concurrently, he informed Ali that the caliph had bestowed upon him the stewardship of Syria and its borderlands.
 Furthermore, Ibn Tulun proclaimed his intention to engage in a jihad against the Byzantines and appealed for provisions and support for his troops.
 Faced with a lack of viable alternatives, the relatively inexperienced and weak Ali ibn Amajur acquiesced to Ibn Tulun's authority and publicly pledged allegiance to him.

 In Shawwal 264 AH (June 878 AD), Ahmad ibn Tulun departed from Al-Qata'i and proceeded to Ramla, where he was met by the city's governor, Muhammad ibn Rafi'.
 Ibn Rafi furnished him with provisions and reaffirmed his loyalty, for which Ibn Tulun permitted him to retain his position.
 As he advanced through Palestine, Ibn Tulun proclaimed that he was there to wage jihad, attracting soldiers and volunteers who joined his ranks as he proceeded towards Damascus.
 Ali ibn Amajur and his court proceeded to greet him, acknowledging his authority, and supplied him with the necessary provisions and fodder.